-When we moved here five years ago my sister in law told me the key to surviving Seattle’s sodden, gray, seemingly endless winter: Get to the snow.
+When my family moved here years ago, my sister-in-law told me the key to surviving Seattle’s sodden, gray, seemingly endless winter: Get to the snow.
 She was right.
 But when people ask, “Do you ski?” my answer is a “yes, but ...”
-Because our family doesn’t downhill ski, we cross-country ski.
-Here’s why you should consider it, too:
+Because we don't downhill ski, as many families do, we cross-country ski.
+Here are two reasons you should consider it, too.

-It’s a fraction of the cost of downhill skiing: A full-day adult trail pass at a Nordic center costs around $20 versus $60 or $70 for a daily lift pass at area downhill resort, and with an affordable Sno-Park and groomed trail pass that covers everyone in your car, you can ski at some great area trails.
+It’s a fraction of the cost of downhill skiing.
+A full-day adult trail pass at a Nordic center costs around $20 versus $75 or more for a daily lift ticket at area downhill resorts.
+With an affordable Sno-Park and groomed trail pass that covers everyone in your car, you can ski at some great area trails.

-It’s relatively easy to learn.
+It’s relatively easy to learn to cross-country ski.
 It’s great exercise and a sport you can do for a lifetime (not a lot of shredded Nordic ski knees).
 It gets you and your kids playing in nature.
 It teaches you skills that easily translate to alpine skiing.
 And, most important, it’s really, really fun for parents and kids alike (you can even do it with baby in tow — more on that later).

 A quick primer on cross-country skiing